Wyatt Kaiser

-Wyatt Kaiser (born July 31, 2002) is an American professional ice hockey defenseman for the Chicago Blackhawks of the National Hockey League (NHL).
-Kaiser was drafted 81st overall by the Blackhawks in the 2020 NHL Entry Draft.
+Wyatt Kaiser (born July 31, 2002) is an American professional ice hockey player who is a defenseman for the Chicago Blackhawks of the National Hockey League (NHL).
+Kaiser was drafted 81st overall by the Blackhawks in the 2020 NHL entry draft.

 Playing career

 Kaiser, as a Minnesota native, played high school hockey with Andover Huskies in the Minnesota State High School League (USHS).
 In his final high school year, he joined the Dubuque Fighting Saints of the United States Hockey League (USHL) for parts of the 2019–20 season, having committed to a collegiate career with Minnesota Duluth in the National Collegiate Hockey Conference.

-Before joining the Bulldogs as a freshman in the 2020–21 season, Kaiser was selected in the 2020 NHL Entry Draft, in the third-round, 81st overall, by the Chicago Blackhawks.
+Before joining the Bulldogs as a freshman in the 2020–21 season, Kaiser was selected in the 2020 NHL entry draft, in the third-round, 81st overall, by the Chicago Blackhawks.

 In his first season with Minnesota-Duluth, Kaiser was leading the blueline in scoring with 10 assists through 28 games before the season was halted due to the COVID-19 pandemic.
 As a result, Kaiser was selected to the NCHC All-Rookie Team.

 Following his junior season with the Bulldogs in 2022–23, Kaiser opted to conclude his collegiate career by signing a three-year, entry-level contract with the Chicago Blackhawks on March 15, 2023.
 Reporting directly to the rebuilding Blackhawks roster, Kaiser made his professional and NHL debut in a 4–2 defeat to the Arizona Coyotes on March 18, 2023.
 He registered his first NHL point, an assist on a goal to Tyler Johnson, in a 4–1 defeat to the Dallas Stars on March 28, 2023.
 He completed the season, posting 3 assists through 9 regular season games with Chicago.

 On September 17, 2025, Kaiser signed a two-year $3.4 million contract to remain with the Blackhawks.